aws-amplify/learn/README.md

 ### Chat

 * Have a feature request?
 Or getting stuck somewhere?
-Post on our GitHub Issues
+Open a GitHub Issue for:
   * [Amplify CLI](https://github.com/aws-amplify/amplify-cli/issues)
   * [Amplify JS](https://github.com/aws-amplify/amplify-js/issues)
   * [AWS SDK for iOS](https://github.com/aws-amplify/aws-sdk-ios/issues)
   * [AWS SDK for Android](https://github.com/aws-amplify/aws-sdk-android/issues)
 * You can join the real-time conversation on our [Amplify Gitter](https://gitter.im/AWS-Amplify/Lobby)

+### Ideas for improving the community?

+We are always looking at ways to improve.
+If you have ideas for the community site, open a [GitHub issue](https://github.com/aws-amplify/community/issues)